Roman Catholic Diocese of Marquette

-The Roman Catholic Diocese of Marquette (Diœcesis Marquettensis) is an ecclesiastical territory of the Catholic Church, encompassing the Upper Peninsula region of Michigan in the United States.
-The diocese is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Detroit.
-Its cathedral is St. Peter Cathedral in Marquette, which replaced Holy Name of Mary Pro-Cathedral at Sault Ste.
-Marie.
+The Roman Catholic Diocese of Marquette (Diœcesis Marquettensis) is diocese of the Catholic Church, encompassing the Upper Peninsula region of Michigan in the United States.
+It is a suffragan diocese of the Archdiocese of Detroit.
+Its cathedral is St. Peter Cathedral in Marquette.

 Statistics

 The Diocese of Marquette encompasses an area of 16,281 square miles (42,152 square kilometers).
 As of 2000, the number of registered Catholics in the diocese was 65,500.
 There were fifty-eight diocesan priests and 11 religious at 74 parishes and 23 missions.
 There were 10 parish grade schools.
 Sixty-three women religious were also in service to the diocese.